-MCHIP works to ensure that these tools are up-to-date, reflecting state-of-the-art technical content, and that they are consistent with the Common Evaluation framework, the LiST, the Millennium Development Goals and information needed by USAID.
-MCHIP also provides extensive technical assistance for Child Survival and Health Grants Program (CSHGP) grantees to apply these tools across multiple countries.
-The CSHGP has used LiST to estimate the number of lives saved among children under five among the grantee program intervention areas.
-The Program performs LiST analyses on the potential impact of MNCH interventions, on request from USAID, and for use in country profiles.
+MCHIP worked to ensure that these tools were up-to-date, reflecting state-of-the-art technical content, and that they were consistent with the Common Evaluation framework, the LiST, the Millennium Development Goals and information needed by USAID.
+MCHIP also provided extensive technical assistance for Child Survival and Health Grants Program (CSHGP) grantees to apply these tools across multiple countries.
+The CSHGP used LiST to estimate the number of lives saved among children under five among the grantee program intervention areas.
+The Program performed LiST analyses on the potential impact of MNCH interventions, on request from USAID, and for use in country profiles.

-Other tools are used for assessing health worker knowledge, inventory of supplies and equipment, and record reviews.
-The mobile entry forms are customized to each country’s facility sample and include range, skip and logic data checks.
-The smart phone software also has the capability of capturing facility GIS coordinates and transmitting the data back to a web-based central server.
-Once the data collection is completed, cleaned and finalized, separate tables are made available for each tool, by country, via a password-protected MCHIP web site.
+Other tools were used for assessing health worker knowledge, inventory of supplies and equipment, and record reviews.
+The mobile entry forms were customized to each country’s facility sample and include range, skip and logic data checks.
+The smart phone software also had the capability of capturing facility GIS coordinates and transmitting the data back to a web-based central server.
+Once the data collection was completed, cleaned and finalized, separate tables were made available for each tool, by country, via a password-protected MCHIP web site.